stvhuang/stat150/lec14.typ

 Facts:

-1. Pos/null rec is a class property.
+1. Pos/Null Rec is a class property.
 Therefore, so is ergodicity.
-2. If a communication class is finite & rec, then it is pos rec.
+2. If a communication class is finite & Rec, then it is Pos Rec.
 Therefore for finite state space MC's Rec $equiv$ Pos Rec.

 #pagebreak()